Chim Pui-chung

-Chim Pui-chung (born 1946 in Chaozhou, Guangdong, China) was a member of the Legislative Council of Hong Kong (Legco), representing the Financial Services Functional Constituency.
+Chim Pui-chung (born 1946 in Chaozhou, Guangdong, China) served a member of the Legislative Council of Hong Kong (LegCo), representing the Financial Services Functional Constituency.
 He is director of several companies.

 Political career

 Chim was a legislative councillor from 1991 until he was jailed for conspiring to forge documents in 1998, whereupon he was impeached and disqualified as a legislator by Legco.
 He was released from prison in 1999.
 In 2004, he was re-elected unopposed as legislative councillor for the financial services constituency.
 In 2008 he was again elected.

 In 2005, he was an unsuccessful candidate in the Hong Kong Chief Executive election, receiving only 21 nominations from the Election Committee, less than the minimum requirement of 100.
 As a result, Donald Tsang was declared the uncontested winner.

 Career

 In November 2021, he was charged with fraud, along with his son, Ricky Chim Kim-lun, and Wong Pei Li.